- Capital regulation and tail risk

 - Amsterdam Business School Research Institute (ABS-RI)

-The paper studies risk mitigation associated with capital regulation, in a context when banks may choose tail risk assets.
-We show that this undermines the traditional result that higher capital reduces excess risk-taking driven by limited liability.
-When capital raising is costly, poorly capitalized banks may limit risk to avoid breaching the minimal capital ratio.
-A bank with higher capital has less chance of breaching the ratio, so may actually take more risk.
-As a result, banks which have access to tail risk projects may take greater risk when highly capitalized.
+The paper studies risk mitigation associated with capital regulation, in a context where banks may choose tail risk assets.
+We show that this undermines the traditional result that higher capital reduces excess risk taking driven by limited liability.
+Moreover, higher capital may have an unintended effect of enabling banks to take more tail risk without the fear of breaching the minimal capital ratio in non-tail risky project realizations.
 The results are consistent with stylized facts about pre-crisis bank behavior, and suggest implications for the optimal design of capital regulation.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.